Skip to content

 Broccoli

 Broccoli is a superfood that contains glucoraphanin, gluconasturtiin, and glucobrassicin.
-These are special nutrients in broccoli that support the steps of the detoxification process in your body.
-This includes the elimination of toxins, excess hormones and hormone-disrupting pollutants.
-Also, broccoli contains indole-3-carbinol, a powerful antioxidant, and anti-carcinogen that is known to reduce the growth of breast, cervical, and prostate cancer as well as boost healthy liver function.
+These are special nutrients that support the steps of the detoxification process in your body.
+This includes the elimination of toxins, excess hormones, and hormone-disrupting pollutants.
+Also, broccoli contains indole-3-carbinol, a powerful antioxidant and anti-carcinogen that is known to reduce the growth of breast, cervical, and prostate cancer as well as boost healthy liver function.

 Cauliflower

-Cauliflower contains carotenoids, such as beta-carotene, and phytonutrients that include kaempferol, ferulic acid, cinnamic acid, and caffeic acid.
-All of these antioxidants protect you from free radical damage and reduce your risk for diseases caused by oxidative stress, like cardiovascular disease.
+Cauliflower contains carotenoids, such as beta-carotene, and phytonutrients, including kaempferol, ferulic acid, cinnamic acid, and caffeic acid.
+These antioxidants protect you from free radical damage and reduce your risk for diseases caused by oxidative stress, like cardiovascular disease.

-It also contains glucosinolates and thiocyanates that increase your liver’s ability to neutralize potentially toxic substances.
-Also, cauliflower’s antioxidant nutrients help boost Phase 1 detoxification, and its sulfur-containing nutrients enhance Phase 2 liver detoxification.
+It also contains glucosinolates and thiocyanates, increasing your liver’s ability to neutralize potentially toxic substances.
+Also, cauliflower’s antioxidant nutrients help boost Phase 1 detoxification, and its sulphur-containing nutrients enhance Phase 2 liver detoxification.

 Kale

-Along with broccoli and cauliflower, kale is a cruciferous family vegetable.
-As a result, it comes with the same health-boosting and hormone-balancing effects.
-Nutrients in kale boost the detoxification of hormone-disrupting xenoestrogens, toxins, and hormones.
+Kale is a cruciferous family vegetable, like broccoli and cauliflower.
+As a result, it has the same health-boosting and hormone-balancing effects.
+Its nutrients boost the detoxification of hormone-disrupting xenoestrogens, toxins, and hormones.

 Spinach

 Spinach contains a phytoestrogen known as coumestrol.
-The beneficial effects of coumestrol are well-known in various biological processes including; neuroprotective effects on your nervous system, the function of the female reproductive system, and anti-bacterial properties.
+The beneficial effects of coumestrol are well-known in various biological processes, including neuroprotective effects on the nervous system, the function of the female reproductive system, and antibacterial properties.

 In addition, spinach is a good food source of magnesium, B vitamins, and folic acid, all of which are essential to the healthy function of the endocrine glands and liver.